-Follow the A6 for approximately 4 miles and get off at the Kaiserslautern West exit (B270).
+Follow the A6 for approximately 4 miles and get off at the Kaiserslautern West exit (B270-Exit 15).
 Follow B270 over a bridge; merge to the right lane once you are over the bridge.
 Take the second exit, which has a “Stadtmitte” sign.
 This road will go under B270, eastbound, in the direction of Kaiserslautern.

 Proceed east on this road for approximately 1/4 mile and take the right exit off this road, which is Arizona Blvd.
 Proceed on Arizona Blvd for approximately ½ mile to security checkpoint.

 Note: Proper military identification is required for entrance.
 Be sure to have your PCS orders and military ID card with you.
-Base passes are not issued at this gate.

-From Frankfurt Intenational Airport to Landstuhl Lodging
+From Frankfurt International Airport to Landstuhl Lodging

 Landstuhl is approximately 18 miles west of the city of Kaiserslautern.
 From Autobahn A6, take exit 12, which changes into Autobahn A62, in the direction of Pirmasens/Landstuhl West.

-Proceed on A62 and take the first exit which is marked Landstuhl/Hauptstuhl Proceed on the “T” intersection and proceed for approximately 2 miles; the access road to gate 3 will be on the left, just past numerous satellite dishes.
+Proceed on A62 and take the first exit which is marked Landstuhl/Hauptstuhl.
+Proceed on the “T” intersection and proceed for approximately 2 miles; the access road to gate 3 will be on the left, just past numerous satellite dishes.
 Enter gate 3.